Teena-vithayathil/MITHRA/README.md

-MITHRA CAARPOOLING
+MITHRA CARPOOLING
 **********************

-It is a women only carpooling website with ID proof and driving license verification which also incorporates product delivery.
+It is a women only carpooling website with ID proof and driving license verified users only, which also incorporates product delivery.

 PROGRAMMING LANGUAGES
 **********************